NOUIY/aws-cdk-guide/v2/constructs.md

 ------

-`MyFirstBucket` is not the name of the bucket that AWS CloudFormation creates\.
-It is a logical identifier given to the new construct within the context of your CDK app\.
-The [physicalName](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Resource.html#physicalname) value will be used to name the AWS CloudFormation resource\.
+`MyFirstBucket` is not the name of the bucket that AWS CloudFormation creates.
+It is a logical identifier given to the new construct within the context of your CDK app.
+The [physicalName](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Resource.html#physicalname) value will be used to name the AWS CloudFormation resource.

-## Working with third\-party constructs<a name="constructs-work-third"></a>
+## Working with third-party constructs<a name="constructs-work-third"></a>

-[Construct Hub](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&sort=downloadsDesc&offset=0) is a resource to help you discover additional constructs from AWS, third parties, and the open\-source CDK community\.
+[Construct Hub](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&sort=downloadsDesc&offset=0) is a resource to help you discover additional constructs from AWS, third parties, and the open-source CDK community.

-### Writing your own constructs<a name="constructs_author"></a>
+### Writing your own constructs<a name="constructs-author"></a>

-In addition to using existing constructs, you can also write your own constructs and let anyone use them in their apps\.
-All constructs are equal in the AWS CDK\.
-Constructs from the AWS Construct Library are treated the same as a construct from a third\-party library published via NPM, Maven, or PyPI\.
-Constructs published to your company's internal package repository are also treated in the same way\.
+In addition to using existing constructs, you can also write your own constructs and let anyone use them in their apps.
+All constructs are equal in the AWS CDK.
+Constructs from the AWS Construct Library are treated the same as a construct from a third-party library published via NPM, Maven, or PyPI.
+Constructs published to your company's internal package repository are also treated in the same way.

-To declare a new construct, create a class that extends the [Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class, in the `constructs` package, then follow the pattern for initializer arguments\.
+To declare a new construct, create a class that extends the [Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class, in the `constructs` package, then follow the pattern for initializer arguments.

-The following example shows how to declare a construct that represents an Amazon S3 bucket\.
-The S3 bucket sends an Amazon Simple Notification Service \(Amazon SNS\) notification every time someone uploads a file into it\.
+The following example shows how to declare a construct that represents an Amazon S3 bucket.
+The S3 bucket sends an Amazon Simple Notification Service (Amazon SNS) notification every time someone uploads a file into it.

 ------
 #### [ TypeScript ]